verbosemode/txtblocks/README.md

-# txtblocks - Helper for network device CLI screen scarping adventures
+# txtblocks - Helper for network device CLI screen scraping adventures

 I'll try to write a parser which helps me through my Cisco CLI screen scraping adventures.
 This is just one of my toy projects.